JoeChapman/asparagus/README.md

 ### Explained

-The following 2 examples will compile all and only, the files in the folder named 'includes' within the path; `__dirname + 'views/source'`.
+The following example will compile all and only, the files in the folder named 'includes' within the path; `__dirname + 'views/source'`.

 The compiled functions will be assigned to a hash called 'partials' and attached to the `window` object.